hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 *  much of this information can be obtained by various methods, including active scanning of the DNS
-*  an attacker who can monitor network traffic can relatively easily infer relations between nameservers simply from traffic patterns, even when some or all of the traffic is encrypted
+*  an attacker who can monitor network traffic can relatively easily infer relations between nameservers simply from traffic patterns, even when some or all of the traffic is encrypted (in terms of current deployments)

-The model does not consider attacks on the mechanisms that trigger a zone transfer, e.g., NOTIFY message.
+The model does not consider attacks on the mechanisms that trigger a zone transfer, e.g., NOTIFY messages.

 It is noted that simply using XoT will indicate a desire by the zone owner that the contents of the zone remain confidential and so could be subject to blocking (e.g., via blocking of port 853) if an attacker had